LLNL/llnl.github.io/about/faq.md

 5. If approved, changes will be merged in by a repository maintainer.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I contribute to an LLNL repo?' content=accordionContent %}
+  {% include components/accordion.html title='How do I contribute to an LLNL repo?'  slug='contribute-repo' content=accordionContent %}

 </div>
 <!-- END: Accordions -->